imandings/imandings/README.md

 - 📫 How to reach me **Socials and stuff on my profile**

-- ⚡ Fun fact **I used to play Rugby for roughly 7 years and fracutred my foot so I stopped playing.
-Been coding since I was 11, I'm now.....
+- ⚡ Fun fact **I used to play Rugby for roughly 7 years and fractured my foot, so I stopped playing.
+Been coding since I was 11, and I'm now.....
 Old.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">